bamf-health/docker-gource/README.md

 [Docker](https://www.docker.com) container that has the capability to generate [Gource](https://code.google.com/p/gource) videos in a headless environment.

+## Changes in this fork

+- Generate video on the fly from gource output without storing the huge intermediary ppm file, requires much less storage space.
+- Update to ubuntu 16.04 and fix broken install commands

 ## Customizable Environment Variables
 Let me know if you would like more to be customizeable.